Arksine/katapult/README.md

 the script will request that the node enter the bootloader.
 The script will then immediately exit, no attempt will be made to upload a new binary over the canbus.
 This is particularly useful for Klipper devices running "USB to CAN bridge mode".
-These devices upload firmware using DFU and/or CanBoot-USB.
+These devices upload firmware using DFU and/or Katapult-USB.
 This option allows the user to enter the bootloader without physical access to the board, then use the appropriate tool (`dfu-util` or `flash_can.py -d`) to upload the new binary.

-## CanBoot Deployer
+## Katapult Deployer

-The CanBoot deployer allows a user to overwrite their existing bootloader with CanBoot, allowing modification and updates without a programmer.
+The Katapult deployer allows a user to overwrite their existing bootloader with Katapult, allowing modification and updates without a programmer.
 It is *strongly* recommended that an alternate recovery (programmer, DFU, etc) method is available in the event that something goes wrong during deployment.
 If coming from a stock bootloader it is also recommended that the user create a backup before proceeding.

-To build the deployer set the `Build CanBoot deployment application` option in the menuconfig to your existing bootloader offset.
-The additional settings apply to the CanBoot binary, configure them just as you would without the deployer.
+To build the deployer set the `Build Katapult deployment application` option in the menuconfig to your existing bootloader offset.
+The additional settings apply to the Katapult binary, configure them just as you would without the deployer.
 Save your settings and build with `make`.

 This will result in an additional binary in the `out` folder, `deployer.bin`.
-Flash `deployer.bin` with your existing bootloader (SD Card, HID, an older version of CanBoot, etc).
-Once complete, the deployer should reset the device and enter CanBoot.
-Now you are ready to use CanBoot to flash an application, such as Klipper.
+Flash `deployer.bin` with your existing bootloader (SD Card, HID, an older version of Katapult, etc).
+Once complete, the deployer should reset the device and enter Katapult.
+Now you are ready to use Katapult to flash an application, such as Klipper.

 ## Contributing

-CanBoot is effectively a fork of Klipper's MCU source.
+Katapult is effectively a fork of Klipper's MCU source.
 As such, it is appropriate to retain similar contributing guidelines as Klipper.
 Commits should be formatted as follows: